Study of Fatty Acid Binding Protein 4 (FABP4) levels in Patients with Beta-thalassemia and its Related Complications...

 Abstract

 Introduction: Due to iron overload, patients with beta-thalassemia may experience complications.
-Several adipokines have been proposed as potential contributors to the development of beta-thalassemia complications.
+Several adipokines have been proposed as potential contributors to the development of β-thalassemia complications.
 One of the adipokines, fatty acid-binding protein 4 (FABP4), connects various elements of the inflammatory and metabolic pathways.

 Subjects and Methods: There were fifty adult participants in this cross-sectional study.
 A thorough clinical examination and medical history were completed.
 Every participant had their serum levels of fatty acid binding protein four measured.